-Innovation and Success Fac stors Identified strong points The schools can assess their own development and resources, and track their development by coming back to the self-reflection tool at any point.
+Innovation and Success Factors Identified strong points The schools can assess their own development and resources, and track their development by coming back to the self-reflection tool at any point.
 Challenges Identified problems/obstacles The idea of the project is a whole school transformation, it can seem frightening to school to start it.

 Lessons learned Evaluation The project is currently in its finishing phase, the project has delivered upon its expectations.
-Opinion Innovation In R4C approach, innovation is understood in terms of a school's pathway to digital maturity (e-maturity) and its comprehensive relationship to the use of ICT, as well as a school's pathway to openness demonstrated in its relationship with external stakeholders, in parental engagement, in fostering the well-being of its community as a whole, in its ability to combine the delivering of the curriculum with a study of local challenges, in its willingness and capacity to share its achievements with other schools and in its engagement with contemporary Responsible Research Innovation (RRI) challenges.
+Opinion Innovation In R4C approach, innovation is understood in terms of a school's pathway to digital maturity (e-maturity) and its comprehensive relationship to the use of ICT, as well as a school's pathway to openness demonstrated in its relationship with externa stakeholders, in parental engagement, in fostering the well-being o its community as a whole, in its ability to combine the delivering o the curriculum with a study of local challenges, in its willingness and capacity to share its achievements with other schools and ir its engagement with contemporary Responsible Research Innovation (RRI) challenges.
 The most innovative element of the project is that it offers a whole package (roadmap, self-reflection tool, training materials) for those schools that wish to be more open and e-mature, and that it links open schooling with e-maturity.
 Effectiveness The outcome of the project depends entirely on the school's commitment.
 It provides all the tools, and a dedicated school can achieve great results as confirmed by the pilot evaluation.
 Sustainability The output package of the project is freely available for any interested school, and it can be used without the help of the consortium.
 The project will also offer a Teacher Academy, that is currently under development to offer training in any of the areas the schools identifies as a weak point.
 Replicability The project is meant to be fully replicable with the use of the project deliverables.
-Potential for learning or transfer for schools wanting to be more inclusive